 - 1. Indigenous peoples have the collective and individual right to the enjoyment of the highest attainable standard of physical, mental, and spiritual health.
-(Adopted on April 18, 2008 Eleventh Meeting of Negotiations in the Quest for Points of Consensus). - [2.
-Indigenous peoples have the right to the use and protection of the plants, animals, and minerals for medicinal use in their ancestral lands and territories, as necessary for the practice of indigenous medicine.] - 3.
+(Approved on April 18, 2008 Eleventh Meeting of Negotiations in the Quest for Points of Consensus). - 2.
+Indigenous peoples have the right to their own health systems and practices, as well as to the use and protection of the plants, animals, minerals of vital interests, and other natural resources for medicinal use in their ancestral lands and territories.
+(Approved on January 19, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus) - 3.
 States shall take measures to prevent and prohibit indigenous peoples and individuals from being subject to research programs, biological or medical experimentation, as well as sterilization without their prior, free, and informed consent.
 Likewise, indigenous peoples and persons have the right, as appropriate, to access to their data, medical records, and documentation of research conducted by individuals and public and private institutions.
 (Approved on April 25, 2007 Tenth Meeting of Negotiations in the Quest for Points of Consensus) - 4.
 Indigenous peoples have the right to use, without any discrimination whatsoever, all the health and medical care institutions and services accessible to the general population.
 States, in consultation and coordination with indigenous peoples, shall promote intercultural systems or practices in the medical and health services provided in indigenous communities, including training of indigenous technical and professional health care personnel.
-(Approved on April 26, 2007 Tenth Meeting of Negotiations in the Quest for Points of Consensus) - [5.
-States shall provide the necessary means for the indigenous peoples to improve the health conditions in their communities insofar as they fall short of the standards accepted for the general population.]
+(Approved on April 26, 2007 Tenth Meeting of Negotiations in the Quest for Points of Consensus) - 5.
+States shall guarantee the effective exercise of the rights contained in this article.
+(Approved on January 18, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus)